sfstoolbox/data/spherical_grids/equally_spaced_points/README.txt

 ================================================================================

-This folder contains a data set of "N" equally spaced points on a sphere.
+This folder contains data sets of "N" equally spaced points on a sphere.
 They have been calculated via the Riesz s-energy approach.
-A point and its weight is stored in a 1x4 vector, where the first colomn denotes the x-value, the 2nd the y-value, the 3rd the z-value and the 4th the weight for the point.
+A point and its weight is stored in a 1x4 vector, where the first column denotes the x-value, the 2nd the y-value, the 3rd the z-value and the 4th the weight for the point.
-This yields to a Nx4-Matrix for desired number of points.
+This yields to a Nx4-matrix for N desired number of points.
-Points are stored as 1points.mat,4points.mat,...
+Points are stored as 000004points.mat,...

 ================================================================================

 NOTE: In the Riesz s-energy approach it is only possible to choose the
       desired point number as a squared number.
-      The data set holds data for N = 1...81^2 points.
+      The data set holds data for up to N = 1...81^2 points.

 ================================================================================